yizongk/WallpaperRotation/README.md

-Py script to periodically update your Wallpaper from a folder of images
+Py script to periodically update your Wallpaper from a folder of images.
+Current support only windows 10 (Earlier version of windows may work, but not tested)

 config.json sample:
 ```